i3thuan5/multiple-databases-backup/README.md

 ### MAX_PERIOD_IN_HOURS_TO_KEEP_EVERY_BACKUPS

 This optional environment variable is how old backups kept.
+Every backup recently in this period will be kept.
 The default value is `72`.
 It means 72 hours, 3 days.

 ### MAX_PERIOD_IN_DAYS_TO_KEEP_DAILY_BACKUPS

 This optional environment variable is how many daily backups kept.
+The daily backup is the first backup in one day.
 The default value is `90`.
 It means 90 days, 3 months.

 ### MAX_PERIOD_IN_MONTHS_TO_KEEP_MONTHLY_BACKUPS

 This optional environment variable is how many monthly backups kept.
+The monthly backup is the first backup in one month.
 The default value is `36`.
 It means 36 months, 3 years.

 ## Examples